States That Allow You to Deduct Federal Income Taxes

 You can deduct your state income taxes on your federal tax return, and federal law requires that states must allow you to claim a credit for or deduct income taxes that you've paid to other states as well.
 It makes sense you should be able to deduct your federal taxes as well, but this isn't always the case.
 Only six of the 41 states that impose a tax on income allow taxpayers to claim a deduction for their federal income taxes.

 You can't claim the state's federal income tax deduction if you file Alabama's Simplified Short Form tax return (EZ) form.

-Iowa allows for a deduction of all federal taxes actually paid in cash during the year.
-Don't take the term "cash" too literally.
+Iowa allows for a deduction of all federal taxes actually paid in cash during the year, b don't take the term "cash" too literally.
 In tax terms, this includes checks you wrote, debits from your bank account, deferred refunds, and paycheck withholdings.

-The deduction is equal to the federal taxes withheld from your paycheck during the year, plus any estimated payments you might have made during the year, plus any federal taxes you paid when you filed your federal tax return.
+The deduction is equal to amount of the federal taxes withheld from your paycheck during the tax year, plus any estimated payments you might have made during the year and any federal taxes you paid when you filed your federal tax return.

-This means that you would be deducting taxes paid with your prior year federal return since that return would have been filed during the current calendar year.
+You would deducting taxes paid with your prior year federal return since that return would have been filed during the current calendar year.
 You must deduct the amount of any federal refund received.

 Governor Kim Reynolds attempted to have this deduction repealed from the state's tax code back in 2018, but it didn't end up happening.

 Louisiana’s deduction for federal taxes is equal to your total federal income tax liability on your return after subtracting any non-refundable federal tax credits you claimed.